elysemontano/elyse-lecture-notes/react/react-state.md

 We wrote one component and can call it as many times as we want and all of them maintain their own state.

-Each one of these component calls are a unique instance of the class, so even though we are using the same code, they are running seperatly.
+Each one of these component calls are a unique instance, so even though we are using the same code, they are running seperatly.

 And that is pretty cool.